Table of Contents

 2. Slow Feedback: Written communication includes slow feedback as it would take time and effort to draft a reply in written form.
 This may eventually lead to late decision-making in some cases.

-Check out our detailed guide on what are the advantages and disadvantages of written communication
+Check out our detailed guide on: What are the advantages and disadvantages of written communication

 Frequently Ask Questions